amlalejini/amlalejini.github.io/README.md

 This website is hosted by [GitHub pages](https://pages.github.com/) and is otherwise powered by the following dependencies:

-- [Jekyll](https://jekyllrb.com/) is the static site generater used to power GitHub pages
+- [Jekyll](https://jekyllrb.com/) is the static site generator used to power GitHub pages
   - This site can be generated and served locally [just as with any Jekyll site](https://jekyllrb.com/docs/).
 - [Bootstrap](https://getbootstrap.com/) is an open source toolkit for developing with HTML, CSS, and JS, providing sleek and (fairly) easy to use front-end components.
 - [Font Awesome](https://fontawesome.com/) provides an awesome collection of really nice icons.
-As one of Font Awesome's kickstarter backers, I have a Pro license for this, giving me access to a more icons than the free version.
+As one of Font Awesome's Kickstarter backers, I have a Pro license for this, giving me access to more icons than the free version.
 However, [Font Awesome Free](https://github.com/FortAwesome/Font-Awesome) is open source and still has a huge number of awesome icons.